-• Credit Risk: COVID-19 is creating significant stress for many industries within our loan portfolio because of lower demand and disruptions to employees, markets, transportation and other factors important to their operations.
-The credit quality within our loan portfolio may be adversely affected - and, in some cases, severely adversely affected - by the impact of COVID-19;

-- Liquidity Risk: The types of debt products and maturity structures that CoBank has historically issued could become more limited due to the financial distress caused by the impact of COVID-19; - Market Risk: If the impact of COVID-19 and its economic consequences result in more volatile and unstable market conditions, CoBank's funding costs and market risk mitigation strategies could be negatively impacted; and - Operational Risk: The continuation of CoBank's business continuity plan, including the remote-work policy, could cause CoBank's networks, information systems, applications and other tools available to employees to become strained and less reliable than CoBank's in-office technology.
+- Credit Risk: COVID-19 is creating significant stress for many industries within our loan portfolio because of lower demand and disruptions to employees, markets, transportation, supply chains and other factors important to their operations.
+The credit quality within our loan portfolio may be adversely affected and, in some cases, severely adversely affected by the impact of COVID-19; - Liquidity Risk: The types of debt products and maturity structures that CoBank has historically issued could become more limited if economic, market and social developments create a high level of investor uncertainty; - Market Risk: If the impact of COVID-19 and its economic consequences result in more volatile and unstable market conditions, CoBank's funding costs and market risk mitigation strategies could be negatively impacted; and - Operational Risk: The continuation of CoBank's business continuity plan, including the remote-work policy, could cause CoBank's networks, information systems, applications and other tools available to employees to become strained and less reliable than CoBank's in-office technology.
 In addition, the remote-work arrangements present additional cybersecurity, vendor and third-party risks.